FanbaseEU/Staking-Ethereum-SmartContracts/README.md

 Once the factory is deployed, define the `FACTORY_ADDRESS` variable in your `.env` file.

+And record block number of new deployed pool factory contract

 To deploy the ERC20 staking module factory to mainnet
 ```